talkowski-lab/16p_HiC/README.md

 # Compare all pairs of matrices where all contacts have both mates MAPQ > 30
 $ ./scripts/run.hicrep.sh
         ./results/hicrep/
-        $(find ./results/coolers_library -maxdepth 99 -type f -name "*.mapq_30.1000.mcool" | grep -v "Merged")
+        $(find ./results/coolers_library -maxdepth 99 -type f -name "*.mapq_30.1000.mcool")
 # Compare all pairs of matrices with no MAPQ filtering
 $ ./scripts/run.hicrep.sh
         ./results/hicrep/
-        $(find ./results/coolers_library -maxdepth 99 -type f -name "*.no_filter.1000.mcool" | grep -v "Merged")
+        $(find ./results/coolers_library -maxdepth 99 -type f -name "*.no_filter.1000.mcool")
 ```

-After this there is a `.Rnw` notebook that coallates these files into a single neat dataframe that is used for plotting.
+After this there is a `.Rmd` notebook that coallates these files into a single neat dataframe that is used for plotting.

 ## Misc